ultush/brown-nature-network/immigrant-charities-canada.md

 The focus of this paper will be on Government driven organizational taxonomies.
 Examples of government driven organizational taxonomies include Category Code, Sub-Category Code, and Charity Type required by Revenue Canada for charities in Canada filing their annual returns.
 Another example of Government driven organizational taxonomies is the US National Taxonomy of Exempt Entities [(NTEE)](https://nccs.urban.org/project/national-taxonomy-exempt-entities-ntee-codes), which is a classification system for nonprofit organizations developed by the National Center for Charitable Statistics.
-The US Internal Revenue Service (IRS) classifies nonprofit organizations using this system.
+The US Internal Revenue Service (IRS) classifies nonprofit organizations using the NTEE system.

 ### Social economy driven organizational taxonomies
 Social economy organizational taxonomies are valuable since they are created by the sector for the sector.
 The most well known social economy taxonomies are Information and Referral Systems for social services.
 An example of a Canadian Information and Referral System is [Ontario 211](https://211ontario.ca/).
-One of the key differences between government driven organizational taxonomies and social economy driven organizational taxonomies is that social economy driven organizational taxonomies are more centered around the needs of individuals requiring services rather than the needs of government.
+One of the key differences between government driven organizational taxonomies and social economy driven organizational taxonomies is that social economy driven organizational taxonomies are more centered around the needs of orgnaizaitons and individuals requiring services rather than the needs of government.
-For example the top level alphabetical classification in Ontario 211 intended to help  user find required services:
+For example the top level alphabetical classification in Ontario 211 intended to help users find required services:
 * Abuse / Assault
 * Community Programs
 * Disabilities